MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-compareto-.md

 ---
-Description: The CompareTo\_ method of the SWbemObject object compares two SWbemObject objects.
+description: The CompareTo\_ method of the SWbemObject object compares two SWbemObject objects.
 This comparison is subject to certain constraints based on the values specified in the iFlags parameter. ms.assetid: 38813551-2403-4def-ae57-2b17f72cd180 ms.tgt_platform: multiple
 title: SWbemObject.CompareTo_ method (Wbemdisp.h)